 Snohomish is the birthplace of Crackpot Comedy.
 We are both a school and a performance group, teaching and performing locally and doing various creative projects.

 We offer Improv Comedy classes and workshops in Snohomish, Washington, as well as improv comedy shows when it is possible.
 We partner with local open mic events and have a private Facebook group for our students and performing company members, and a Facebook Fan Page for the general public.

 We have even occasionally added other meetups and workshops, such as a comedy writer’s group and now and then a stand-up comedy and sketch comedy class with other performance opportunities.
 These come and go with demand and availability.

 Please see our calendar for all of our events, shows, classes, and workshops.

 Our headquarters and our first improv group are in Snohomish, Washington.
-We operate as a business at various locations around the Snohomish area, sometimes independently out of a non-profit, local community theater called the Tim Noah Thumbnail Theater.
-We are not connected to the theater officially; we simply either rent space and/or perform there from time to time.
+We operate as a business at various locations around the Snohomish area.
+We are not connected to any theater officially; we simply either rent space and/or perform there from time to time.
 We also occasionally use other spaces for our Meetups, organize, produce, and MC events and outside gigs, and do corporate improv and applied improv training for local businesses and organizations.

 Improv Comedy Class

 After a long hiatus from 2020 to 2022, we offer a weekly class on Wednesday nights from 6:00 PM to 8:00 PM at various locations.
 We occasionally (rarely) do workshops and bonus classes Saturday mornings.
 However, all of this is subject to change, so go to our calendar to ensure something is happening, and then give us a heads-up before you intend to come by.

 There is no auditing of a class—no observers.
 This is to protect and nurture the students’ supportive, safe, and creative process and limit class size for space considerations.
 Anyone in the class must be a paying student, even if they are only sitting in the seats watching.